Sensationull/react-parcel-starter/README.md

 # react-parcel-starter
-A starter repo for react projects using parcel to bunle
+A starter repo for react projects using parcel to bundle